ManhTrinhNguyen/AWS-EKS-exercise/README.md

  - Now in Jenkins I will go to Dashboard Credentials and choose Username with Password

+ - !!!
+NOTE : AWS Credentails only available 12 hours.
+I have to re-generate a new one after 12 hours

 In order to use those credentials I will use `withCredentials([]){}` plugin to pull Username and Password from Credential

 The Code would look like this :